The Revelation – Interpretative Strategies

 In applying these themes to our present, we can look at these themes both externally and internally.
 Externally, Revelation is a warning against the church being assimilated into the politic and statecraft of this world and being conformed to this world.
 John’s primary purpose is to keep the politics of empire out of the church (like having an American flag cross) and to reserve worship for God and Christ alone since the concerns of this world will end in destruction.

-Internally, another aspect of the Prophetic/Pastoral is to understand that Evil and Empire are not out there in the political realm, but inside us in the phychological realm.
+Internally, another aspect of the Prophetic/Pastoral is to understand that Evil and Empire are not out there in the political realm, but inside us all in the psychological realm.
 If we substitute Ego for Empire (meaning we all have our own personal evil empire within us), the overall analysis simply gets more internalized.
 The battle, therefore, is not taking place out there, but inside every human soul.
 Therefore, as we read through Revelation, we will also discuss how Empire and Ego may be interchanged and how the struggle takes place within ourselves.

 Cruciform Reading:

 Regardless of the interpretive strategy employed or the themes recognized, Revelation, like all of the New Testament, must necessarily be read within the context of Jesus’ Passion and Resurrection.
 The Church’s proclamation since the day of Pentecost is Christ crucified.
-Therefore, as you read through Revelation keep in mind these three points:
+Therefore, as you read through Revelation keep in mind these three (of course) points:

 • The supreme importance is Christ and our witness about him.
 We are not to be conformed to the world, but to him, and particularly to his Passion.